Programme des activités

 Quantifying Global Facility-Level Anthropogenic Air Pollution for Climate TRACEGaryCollinsThe Johns Hopkins Applied Physics Laboratory, Climate TRACE, Clean Air FundUSA

-Improving the representation of zzzVOC emissions for air quality modelling in EuropeKevinde OliveiraBarcelona Supercomputing CenterSpain
+Improving the representation of NMVOC emissions for air quality modelling in EuropeKevinde OliveiraBarcelona Supercomputing CenterSpain

 The Use of Climate TRACE as Input to Atmospheric ModelingZoheyrDoctorWattTime and Climate TRACEUSA